rladstaetter/scala-javafx-archetype/README.md

 Please make sure you have installed the "right" java installation for your architecture (x86 or x64)

+Until this project is hosted properly in maven central, you have to checkout this project and call

+	mvn install

+After that you can use the archetype.

-If you want to have a jumpstart for developing JavaFX with Scala and Maven, just enter
+A jumpstart for developing JavaFX with Scala and Maven is now possible by entering

-	mvn archetype:generate -DarchetypeGroupId=net.ladstatt -DarchetypeArtifactId=scala-javafx-archetype -DarchetypeVersion=0.1
+	mvn archetype:generate -DarchetypeGroupId=net.ladstatt -DarchetypeArtifactId=scala-javafx-archetype -DarchetypeVersion=0.1-SNAPSHOT

 This will create a new maven project in a subdirectory relative to the place you've called the command above.
 Change to this directory and enter